dowjcr/rooms/README.md

 ## Installation

-These instructions are for installation on an Ubuntu machine.
+These instructions are confirmed to work on Ubuntu 18.04 LTS.
 The same method will work on any Linux distribution, but you might have to change some of the paths below as appropriate.
 Change into the desired installation directory then clone this repository: